goooseman/devsparks-blog/NOTES.md

 Should have Makefile
 - serve
-  - to run `[ ! -e ./content ] && ln -sf ../content/ ./content` and then run hugo with docker
+  - to run then run hugo with docker, but add additional mount: `$(PWD)/../content:/src/content`
 - build
   - to build project with docker